vmware-tanzu/tanzu-dev-portal/content/guides/test-doubles/index.md

 Notice the `verify()` method.
 It checks to make sure that the `send()` method not only got called, but got called with the parameters you expect.

-Remember that in order to be useful, you have to stub `send()` to return true before the `onboardingFlow.complete()` executes, but you have to wait until after it executes to check whether `send()` received the correct email and subject header.
-A mock allows you to stub the hard-coded return value in advance, while giving you a method—`verify()`—to call afterwards to confirm that it received the expected method invocations.
+Remember that in order to be useful, you have to stub `send()` to return `true` before the `onboardingFlow.complete()` executes, but you have to wait until after it executes to check whether `send()` received the correct email and subject header.
+A mock allows you to stub the hard-coded return value in advance, while giving you a method—`verify()`—to call afterward to confirm that it received the expected method invocations.

 ## Fake